Nate Crockford

-Nathan Donald Crockford (born September 6, 2002) is an American soccer player who plays for MLS Next Pro club FC Cincinnati 2.
+Nathan Donald Crockford (born September 6, 2002) is an American soccer player who plays for Major League Soccer club San Jose Earthquakes.

 Early life

 Crockford played youth soccer with the Chicago FC United, later joining the Chicago Fire FC Academy in 2020.

 College career

 In 2021, Crockford began attending UCLA, where he played for the men's soccer team.
 He made his collegiate debut on November 7, 2021 against the Oregon State Beavers.
 On August 25, 2022, he recorded his first shutout in a 1-0 victory over the UC Irvine Anteaters.
 At the end of his sophomore season, he was named to the Academic All-District team, and was an honorable mention on the Pac-12 All-Conference Team, after leading the Pac-12 Conference in shutouts, saves, and save percentage.

 For his junior season in 2023, he transferred to the University of Wisconsin–Madison to play for the men's soccer team.
 Ahead of his junior season, he was named to the Big Ten Conference Preseason Watch List.
 On August 24, 2023, he made his debut for Wisconsin, earning a shutout in a 1-0 victory over the Purdue Fort Wayne Mastodons.
 After recording shutouts in the first two matches of the season, he was named to the TopDrawerSoccer National Team of the Week.
 In October 2023, he was named the Big Ten Defensive Player of the Week.